 left pic, a 1" long abrasion caused leak was

 seal the outside seam in that area w/ Aquaseal.

 Prior to this type of repair, warm the Aquaseal

-by placing tube in hot water for 5 minutes.
-This
+by placing tube in hot water for a few minutes.

-will allow the Aquaseal to flow more freely
+This will allow the Aquaseal to flow more

-and penetrate the thread & thread holes more
+freely and penetrate the thread & thread holes

 hole repair.
 Even fairly good sized holes